 In our Medium-Term Management Plan “PASSION 2026,” we set a target for the questionnaire scope to cover 80% of the procurement amount for our Group, including overseas business (90% of the procurement amount for raw materials, etc.).

 As the first step, in fiscal 2022 we plan to expand the program to cover the suppliers each operating division or affiliate company procures from.
 From fiscal 2023, we plan to expand the survey to include procurement by overseas locations.
 With this in mind, during fiscal 2022 we will prepare the framework for implementation overseas.

 2. Other surveys

 The Kuraray Group conducts some evaluation per industry other than the above.
-For example, we have compiled a “Warehouse company qualification evaluation list” covering criteria for newly selecting and continuing evaluation of third-party commercial warehouse companies in Japan.
-Based on the list, we audit warehouse companies in terms of location and facility, warehousing work environment, status of internal education and other matters when newly appointing them and periodically after that.
+For example, we have compiled a Warehousing Company Qualification Evaluation List covering criteria for newly selecting and continuing to evaluate third-party commercial warehousing companies in Japan.
+Based on the list, we audit warehousing companies in terms of location and facility, warehousing work environment, status of internal education, and other matters when newly appointing them and periodically after that.
 Initiatives are ongoing to give guidance on improvement when audit results do not satisfy criteria.